001grindpa/MealBase/README.md

 # Meal Base

-Meal Base is a decentralized weekly meal planner for Base Mainnet.
+Meal Base is a decentralized weekly meal planner on Base Mainnet.
 It lets users save breakfast, lunch, and dinner for each day of the week, including a recipe URL and calorie count, directly in the `MealPlanner` smart contract.

 The static web app connects to Base Mainnet through Ethers.js and a browser wallet such as MetaMask.
 A wallet is required to create or clear a plan.
 Plans are public on-chain data, so the app can also inspect another address's weekly plan and look up individual recipe URLs without connecting a wallet.